Structuralism: a movement for good governance

 Unfortunately “meta-politics” isn’t a great brand name.
 So I invented a new political philosophy for those of us who recognize the importance of government structure: “Structuralism”.

 In essence, Structuralism is the political manifestation of Public Choice economics.
-Traditional political ideologies are concerned with pushing a set of policy recommendations – taxes should be higher or lower, some activity should or should not be punished with jail time, and etc. But structuralism advocates designing government stuctures so that lawmakers have incentive to create good policy.
+Traditional political ideologies are concerned with pushing a set of policy recommendations – taxes should be higher or lower when you sell structured settlement, some activity should or should not be punished with jail time, and etc. But structuralism advocates designing government stuctures so that lawmakers have incentive to create good policy.

 Structuralism is neither left nor right.
 Structuralists welcome anybody who accepts the legitimacy of the concept of public choice economics – that politicians respond to incentives, so we should get those incentives right.
 In this increasingly gridlocked political world, plagued by public debt and legacy red-tape, where state and national governments remain paralyzed and incapable of passing urgently needed reforms, structuralism is highly relevant.
 It is the movement for the needs of our times.